SamuelFontes/VortexVise/README.md

 <h2>Compiling</h2>
 Both Versions require dotnet 8 installed on your machine.
 <h3>Desktop</h3>
-Open the root folder on the terminal and just run like normal(should work)
+Open the root folder on the terminal and just run like normal

 ```
 cd src\VortexVise.Desktop